benedict-96/Cemracs2023/paper/src/volume_preserving_transformer.md

     \label{eq:LambdaApplication}
 ```

-``\tilde{\Lambda}(Z)`` in m[eq:LambdaApplication]m(@latex) is easily shown to be an orthogonal matrix.
+``\tilde{\Lambda}(Z)`` in M[eq:LambdaApplication]m(@latex) is easily shown to be an orthogonal matrix.

 ```@raw latex
 \begin{figure}
 \includegraphics[width = .3\textwidth]{tikz/vp_transformer.png}
 \caption{Architecture for the volume-preserving transformer.
-"VPFF" refers to the volume-preserving feedforward neural network from \cref{fig:VolumePreservingFeedForward}.}
+"VPFF" refers to the volume-preserving feedforward neural network from \Cref{fig:VolumePreservingFeedForward}.}
 \label{fig:VolumePreservingTransformerArchitecture}
 \end{figure}
 ```

 For the remaining parts of the transformer, the feedforward neural network is replaced by a volume-preserving feedforward network and the first add connection is removed[^2].
-The architecture is shown in m[fig:VolumePreservingTransformerArchitecture]m(@latex).
+The architecture is shown in M[fig:VolumePreservingTransformerArchitecture]m(@latex).

 [^2]: Removal of the add connection is necessary as the addition with the input is not a volume-preserving operation.